-- Developers → complement technical knowledge with data-driven design approach, which will result in a multifaceted skilled developer.
+- Developers → complement technical knowledge with a data-driven design approach, which will result in a multifaceted skilled developer.

 Data scientists have the curiosity to make discoveries in the world of big data.
-The growth in demand for these types of people highlights the fact that organisations today are wrestling with big volumes of data.
+The growth in demand for these types of people highlights the fact that organizations today are wrestling with big volumes of data.
 Due to this, there is a need for people who can dive headfirst and swim in a sea of data, coming out with insights and discoveries.

 Behind the scenes, data scientists analyses complex data and come out with conclusions.
-These conclusions need to be easily digestible by the target audience, which more often than not aren’t fluent in the language of data analytics.
+These conclusions need to be easily digestible by the target audience, which more often than not isn’t fluent in the language of data analytics.
 To be able to do so requires a skill that is often forgotten – communication and user interface design skills.

 Truth be told, a lot of data scientists and dashboard developers are not designers.
-However, a degree of design application is needed when presenting data or else their dashboard design is near wasted, with the expert research and data analysis being let down.
+However, a degree of design application is needed when presenting data, or else their dashboard design is near wasted, with the expert research and data analysis being let down.
 So how can we do it? – by using the Design Thinking process when creating a design for data.